 So those are our choices for 2017’s top campaigns.
 I’m sure there are plenty of others that could be in there so don’t be shy, leave your two cents in the comments below.

-And don’t forget, a social media campaign is only successful if you can prove it actually made an impact.
-No prizes for guessing what I suggest you should download : )
+And don’t forget, social media campaigns are only successful if you can prove they had an impact.
+No prizes for guessing what I suggest you should download :)